avpripri/avpripri/electrical.md

 The most dangerous common failure mode for an alternator's regulator is to go "unregulated", this happens when the regulator stops capping the voltage coming from the alternator and sends large voltages far beyond the specification for batteries and all system components.
 It is critical that a backup over-voltage detection system engage within milliseconds to shut down the alternator at the source.
 This is a well known circuit, but it will be incorporated into the power system as best practice for both alternator sources. ci

+# Solid State Switches

+When possible, use solid-state (MOSFET transistor-based) switches.
+While failure modes with solid state are abrupt, if protected and used within voltage and current parameters they have orders-of-magnitude longer life than mechanical relays.